 Self-designed majors—also known as individually designed majors, or IDMs—allows students to design their own majors by including a variety of courses toward a specific educational, artistic, or career goal.
 In their proposal for the self-designed major, students may include art courses, independent study courses, courses from other majors, or courses from LVAIC schools.
 Art students should first declare an art major, then work with their art adviser to design their self-designed major proposal.

-Click here for more information about the self-designed major: Moravian College Catalog - Self-Designed Majors.
+Click here for more information about the self-designed major: Moravian University Catalog - Self-Designed Majors.

 Examples of past art-related self-designed majors: